Everything That Belongs To Us, 2022-ongoing

 2. “Model of public house”

-Early 1900s model of a bahay kubo with a ceramic chicken and cat excavated in the Philippines in my ancestral land.
+Early 1900s model of a bahay kubo with a ceramic chicken and cat excavated in the Philippines in my ancestral region.

 Background from a postcard of nipa palms, the same material used to build the house, enlarged and reprinted.